xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 ## Brief guide:

-- enable CSM in BIOS, along with the settings from the Wiki; now is the time to turn CFG Lock off, and enable XCHI (again, check the Wiki)
+- enable CSM in BIOS, as per the Wiki; now is the time to turn CFG Lock off, and enable XCHI (again, check the Wiki)
 - download the EFI.zip, expand it and update your serial number with GenSMBIOS (for an iMac19,1), as per [Dortania](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html)
 - note that the Files section above includes only a subset, for review purposes.
 Don't copy it to the EFI partition, instead use the expanded EFI.zip
 - should be bootable (OC 0.9.5 and up-to-date kexts)